Jesse Krohn

-Jesse Kurki-Suonio (born 3 September 1990), more commonly known as Jesse Krohn, is a Finnish professional racing driver, and BMW Motorsport works driver, currently competing in the IMSA SportsCar Championship for BMW M Team RLL.
+Jesse Eemil Kurki-Suonio (born 3 September 1990), more commonly known as Jesse Krohn, is a Finnish professional racing driver, and BMW Motorsport works driver, currently competing in the IMSA SportsCar Championship for Paul Miller Racing.

-He is notable for winning the Finnish, Northern European Zone (NEZ) and Estonian Formula Renault championships.
+Krohn is notable for winning the Finnish, Northern European Zone (NEZ) and Estonian Formula Renault championships.
 Krohn comes from a motorsport central family, with his father, Pertti, competing in the 1987 Finnish Formula Ford championship alongside 1998 and 1999 Formula One world champion Mika Häkkinen whilst his sister, Jenni, and brother, Oskari also compete in motorsport professionally in Finland.

 Personal and early life

-Jesse Krohn was born in Nurmijärvi, located in the southern Uusimaa region of Finland, during September 1990.
+Krohn was born in Nurmijärvi, located in the southern Uusimaa region of Finland, during September 1990.
 His father, Pertti Kurki-Suonio was a racing driver, who competed in the Finnish Formula Ford championship alongside future Formula One drivers Mika Häkkinen and Mika Salo.
 However, despite finishing behind Salo and Häkkinen in the championship, Pertti's career never went beyond Scandinavia, excluding a one-off appearance at Brands Hatch for the Formula Ford festival.

-His elder sister, Jenni, and younger brother, Oskari, are also both racing drivers both currently racing in their native Finland.
+Krohn's elder sister, Jenni, and younger brother, Oskari, are also both racing drivers both currently racing in their native Finland.